This recipe may not be complicated, but it is exceptionally nutritious and delicious!

 - Scant amount of olive oil for frying

-- Spread of the sesame seeds on a small plate and press the tuna on top, so the seeds stick to the tuna.
+- Spread the sesame seeds on a small plate and press the tuna on top, so the seeds stick to the tuna.
 Turn, so all sides have some seeds.

 - Heat another frypan to medium heat and add a scant amount of olive oil for frying.
 Once hot, add the tuna and sear 30 seconds a side, searing all four sides.
 Remove from the heat and let rest for 5 minutes then slice finely.